JeppeKlitgaard/DTU-02613-TimeSeries/Assignment4/report/report.typ

 The physical implications and interpretations are extensively discussed in @sec:2_4_2d_state_interpretation for a 2D SSM.
 As the line of argument is analogous here for the 1D case, we will only briefly discuss the parameters.

 The coefficient matrix $B$ can be seen as the weights for a sum-composition of $u_t$.
 Consequently, we can interpret the magnitude of the coefficients as importance weight.
-Apparently the last value of $B$ is the largest (@eq:2.2_parameter_estimates), which corresponds to $Phi_(t,I)$ being weighted as the most important predictor.
-Via the second coefficient in $B$, the importance of $Phi_(t,s)$ is weighted the lowest.
+Apparently the last value of $B_(1,3)$ is the largest (@eq:2.2_parameter_estimates), which corresponds to $Phi_(t,I)$ being weighted as the most important predictor.
+Via the second coefficient $B_(1,2)$, the importance of $Phi_(t,s)$ is weighted the lowest.
 Most likely, because from @fig:2.4_correlation_heatmap we can see that those two $Phi_t$ have a high correlation and thus share a lot of informational value for the model.
 Since one of these is already weighted high, there is no need to weigh the other one highly as well.
 $T_(t,a)$ outdoor temperature is given about half as much importance as $Phi_(t,I)$ load.

+In sum, we can interpret the physical implications as follows: The transformer load is the most significant contributor to the hidden-state $X_t$, but also introduces most of the noise to the system (as becomes visually clear in @fig:2.1_exo_y_plot).
+It is also leading the transformer temperature $Y_t$.
+The outdoor temperature is the second most significant contributor, as of course the environment also impacts the heating and cooling of the transformer unit.
+Simple the range of values of $Y_t, Phi_(t,I), T_(t,a)$ is somewhat similar, while $Phi_(t,s)$ is not.
+Hence, it can be more directly modeled through a linear combination.
+Normalizing the data before fitting could have potentially mitigated this effect.

 == 2D state-space model <sec:2_3_2D_SSM>